ArthurGareginyan/my-custom-functions/CONTRIBUTING.md

 # How to contribute

-When contributing to "My Custom Functions" you have to follow some conventions and a simple workflow.
-It allows me to handle the requests quickly and ensure best quality for the "My Custom Functions" core code.
+When contributing to this project you have to follow some conventions and a simple workflow.
+It allows me to handle the requests quickly and ensure best quality for this project core code.

 Following guidelines will result in less work for both you and me.
 Please take the time and read the following guide from beginning to the end.